Introduction

 - King Mahabali,

-- To humble him, Vishnu incarnated as Vamana,
+- Vishnu incarnated as Vamana, a

-a Brahmin boy, and asked for three steps of land.
+dwarf Brahmin, and asked for three steps of land.

 - Vamana grew to cosmic proportions:

-- First step: covered Earth
+- First step: covered Earth.

-- Second step: covered Heaven
+- Second step: covered Heaven.

 - Third step: placed on Mahabali’s

-head, sending him to Patal Lok
+head, sending him to Patal Lok.

 Rituals & Observances